 YOUR GATEWAY TO THAILAND

 Between Phuket and Krabi on the sunrise sands of a paradise island, ÀNI Thailand welcomes you to the heart of Phang Nga Bay, a UNESCO World Heritage Site of outstanding natural beauty.
 While it’s tempting to simply stay within ÀNI Thailand’s verdant, view-drenched embrace, our local team takes great pride and pleasure in sharing the region’s many highlights.
-Any possible excursion or experience outside of ÀNI’s guest privileges – whether a helicopter flip over the bay or a live band at sunset – is effortlessly arranged.
+Any possible excursion or experience outside of ÀNI’s guest privileges – whether a helicopter flight over the bay or a live band at sunset – is effortlessly arranged.

 Diving into Nature